 From Bruthen take the C620 for a scenic 30-minute drive to Buchan.
 Just past the town centre lies the picturesque gateway to the Buchan Caves Reserve, where you can enjoy camping, bushwalking and wildlife spotting.
 Inside the ancient caves lies a honeycomb of spectacular limestone formations.
 Guided tours take you for an easy walk, exploring the caverns and calcite-rimmed pools.
 On a hot day, take the plunge in the Buchan Caves Reserve pool, spring-fed from an underground stream with the purest water imaginable.

 Wine and Gold Drive

-An alternative route from Omeo to Bairnsdale is through Cassillis, a small town that was once a thriving mining community.
-Explore the picturesque valley on foot and see relics of the gold-mining era, including the unmissable Oriental Claims walking trails, the Cassilis Cemetery and the old goldmine.
-Call into a local winery and stock up some of the area’s fruit and berry wines and mead, as well as the renowned baked goods in the township of Swifts Creek.
+An alternative route from Omeo to Bairnsdale runs through Cassillis, a small town that was once a thriving mining community.
+Explore the pretty valley on foot and see relics of the gold-mining era, including the unmissable Oriental Claims walking trails, the Cassilis Cemetery and the old goldmine.
+Call into a local winery to sample the area’s fruit and berry wines and mead, and snack on top-notch baked goods in the town of Swifts Creek.

 Gippsland Lakes Drive

-Departing from Bruthen, which overlooks the Tambo River and features immaculate heritage buildings, take the C620 to Nowa Nowa and the A1 to Lakes Entrance to watch the daily catch being unloaded or to cast a line yourself.
-Continue along the A1 and Nungurner Road to Metung and stop for a stroll along the shores of the lake.
-Then take the C606 to Swan Reach, the A1 to Bairnsdale and the C604 to Paynesville, a great place to base yourself to explore the Gippsland Lakes and walk the Ninety Mile Beach.
+Departing Bruthen, take the C620 to Nowa Nowa and the A1 to Lakes Entrance to watch the daily catch being unloaded or to cast a line yourself.
+Continue along the A1 and Nungurner Road to Metung, and stop for a stroll along lakeshore.
+Then take the C606 to Swan Reach, the A1 to Bairnsdale and the C604 to Paynesville, a perfect base to explore the Gippsland Lakes and walk Ninety Mile Beach.